AlexGorSer/nodejs2025Q2-service/README.md

 ## Docker run

+remove db volumes from other students make sure they are not there to avoid conflicts between migrations

 Create `.env` file and copy all lines from `.env.example`, or rename from `.env.example` to `.env` and save it.

 For develop in docker container: